 14. Alex O’Byrne (Director, WeMakeWebsites)

 - Building a fashion business is all about creating a brand.
 Sure, the product is important, but the brand is much much bigger.
 Ask yourself this: do people buy Nike sneakers because they’re better than other sneakers?
 No. They buy them because Nike has created an extremely desirable brand; they buy them because they’re cooler; they buy them because of what wearing Nike sneakers says about them — and they’re happy to pay a premium to do so.

 - Be able to describe your fashion brand in a few words.
 You need to know how your brand makes your customers feel.
 Branding needs to be about the emotional experience for your target audience.
 Exceptional branding provides a sense of comfort, acceptance, yet inspiration to keep your clients coming back for more each season.
 These three questions are a good place to start:

 1. What do you want your brand reputation to be?

 3. How does your brand want to be visually seen?

 Once you’ve answered these, then you need to start executing on them.

 Healthcare Branding That Drives Healthcare Business

-Healthcare branding is a requisite for being able to build strong brands that emotionally connect with consumers and drive business.
+Disciplined healthcare branding is a requisite for being able to build strong brands that emotionally connect with consumers and drive business.
 Given the highly competitive and increasingly crowded healthcare and wellness landscape – there is no replacing the strategic and financial value that comes from disciplined, distinguishing and genuine healthcare branding.